-A recent addition to the Athens cultural scene, located in the southern suburb of Kallithea, this magnificent building is the new home to the Greek National Opera and state library.
+The Stavros Niarchos Foundation Cultural Center is a recent addition to the Athens cultural scene, located in the southern suburb of Kallithea, this magnificent building is the new home to the Greek National Opera and state library.
 Designed by award winning architect Renzo Piano, this striking contemporary cultural centre features daily events and extensive outdoor spaces to explore that are planted with Mediterranean plants and flowers along with hundreds of olive and pine trees.
 Children enjoy the playground and musical stepping notes hidden within the lush gardens.
 The scents of lavender, thyme, rosemary, oregano and more will accompany you throughout your time here.
 Bicycles can be hired for cycling around the grounds.
 Children’s bikes (for ages 5 – 13) are also available.
 Interactive sailing lessons are available, with different boat types both in the SNFCC canal and on shore.
 Suitable for children six years and over.
 Find information on events and registration at the SNFCC here.

 SWIMMING AND WATER SPORTS